2012–13 Football League

 The 2012–13 Football League (known as the npower Football League for sponsorship reasons) was the 114th season of the Football League.
 It began in August 2012 and concluded in May 2013, with the promotion play-off finals.

 The Football League is contested through three Divisions: the Championship, League One and League Two.
-The winner and the runner up of the League Championship are automatically promoted to the Premier League and they will are joined by the winner of the Championship playoff.
+The winner and the runner-up of the League Championship are automatically promoted to the Premier League and they will are joined by the winner of the Championship play-off.
 The bottom two teams in League Two are relegated to the Conference Premier.